encode/django-rest-framework/docs/topics/funding.md

 In exchange for funding you'll also receive advertising space on our site, allowing you to **promote your company or product to many tens of thousands of developers worldwide**.

 Our professional and premium plans also include **priority support**.
-At any time your engineers can escalate an issue or discussion group thread, and we'll ensure it gets a guaranteed response on the next available project day.
+At any time your engineers can escalate an issue or discussion group thread, and we'll ensure it gets a guaranteed response within the next working day.

 <div class="pricing">
 				<div class="span4">
 					<div class="chart first">
 						<div class="quantity">
 							<span class="dollar">$</span>
-							<span class="price">40</span>
+							<span class="price">50</span>
 							<span class="period">/month</span>
 						</div>
-						<div class="plan-name">Startup</div>
+						<div class="plan-name">Basic</div>
 						<div class="specs startup">
 							<div class="spec">
 								Support ongoing development